FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Time Series/Introduccion series temporales.md

 $\hspace{0.3cm}$ **If you use this article, please quote it !!**

-$\hspace{0.5cm}$ Scielzo Ortiz, F. (2022).
-Introducción a los intervalos de confianza.  http://estadistica4all.com/Articulos/Intervalos-de-confianza.html
+$\hspace{0.5cm}$ Scielzo Ortiz, F. (2023).
+Introduction to Time Series.  http://estadistica4all.com/Articulos/Intervalos-de-confianza.html

 </p>